DamoM73/turtle_vid_tute/lesson_5.md

 > - `>=` &rarr; checks if the left value is greater than or equal to the right value
 > - `<=` &rarr; checks if the right value is less than or equal to the right value

+---

 So we've made a simple game, but it is not a really good one.
-Having a one in one hundred chance of guessing a number is not goint to keep the user entertained for too long.
-How about we adjust the code to allow the user to have 10 guesses.
+Having a one-in-one-hundred chance of guessing a number is not going to keep the user entertained for too long.
+How about we adjust the code to allow the user to have 10 guesses?

 Now that sounds like iteration, but what kind?
-Since we know how many times this will need to loop (10), its definite ireation, so that would require a `for` loop.
+Since we know how many times this will need to loop (10), it's definite iteration.
+Definite iteration requires a `for` loop.

 Change your code so it look like the code below.
 Specifically:

-- line `13` &rarr; provide user instructions
+- line `15` &rarr; provide user instructions
-- lines `15` to `21` &rarr; place the guessing process within a `for` loop
+- lines `17` to `23` &rarr; place the guessing process within a `for` loop
-- line `21` &rarr; make sure you remove the number reveal
+- line `23` &rarr; make sure you remove the number reveal
-- line `23` &rarr; reveal the number after all 10 guesses are finished
+- line `25` &rarr; reveal the number after all 10 guesses are finished

 ```python
 import random